Postage stamps and postal history of New South Wales: First stamps

 In 1871 a watermark reading "NSW" surmounted by a crown began to replace the numerals, and in 1885 a need for high-values prompted the overprinting of 5/-, 10/-, and one-pound revenue stamps with "POSTAGE".

 New South Wales celebrated its 100th anniversary in 1888 with an issue of what is widely considered to be the first commemorative stamps.
 The set of eight, each with a different design, were all inscribed "ONE HUNDRED YEARS".
 Among the designs were a view of Sydney, an emu, Captain Cook, a lyrebird, and a kangaroo.
 The 20/- value included portraits of both Arthur Phillip the first governor, and the then-governor Lord Carrington.

 A 2½d stamp depicting an allegorical figure of Australia appeared in 1890, while ½d, 7½d, and 12½d values were produced in 1891 as surcharges on existing stamps.

 In 1897 two early semi-postal stamps were issued, paying 1d and 2½d rates, but sold for 1/- and 2/6 respectively, the additional proceeds going to a Consumptives' Home.
 In the same year a set of three stamps marked Victoria's Diamond Jubilee.

 The formation of the Commonwealth had no immediate effect on the NSW postal system.
 Although the new constitution granted the commonwealth power to run a national postal service, unification was not immediate.
 The systems gradually merged during the 1900s.
 In 1903 a 9d stamp in two colors (brown and blue) was inscribed "COMMONWEALTH" and mentioned the initials of each member along with its year of founding.
 In 1905 the stamps began to be printed on paper watermarked with a crown and the letter "A", with reprintings of existing designs occurring into 1910.

 In 1913 the stamps of New South Wales were superseded by those of Australia.

-Most of the stamps of New South Wales are readily available today, but it is somewhat complex to collect; there are a dozen types of watermarks, multiple perforations, and numerous color shades.
+Most of the stamps of New South Wales are readily available today, but it is somewhat complex to collect; there are a dozen types of watermarks, multiple perforations, and numerous colour shades.
 While the Scott catalog distinguishes about 200 major types, it calls out many more minor varieties, and the Stanley Gibbons catalog totals some 400 distinct varieties.